‘M4’ Major Currencies (CHF)

 Exhibit-1 (above).
 The chart shows month-end exchange rates of the four currencies in the sample, expressed in Swiss Francs, during the last ten years.
 For greater clarity, the data has been smoothed.

 Exhibit-2 (below).
-Shown are are annual rates of return (based purely on movements in the exchange rates) of the equal-weight basket of four currencies against the Swiss Francs, over several distinct time frames.
-Coloured bars represent the Forex Composite Index while grey bars reflect the global, multi-asset pension fund benchmark LPP-C40.
+Shown are are annual rates of return (based purely on movements in the exchange rates) of an equal-weight basket of the four currencies against the Swiss Francs, over several distinct time frames.
+Coloured bars represent the Forex Composite Index, while grey bars reflect the global, multi-asset pension fund benchmark LPP-C40.

-All else being equal and over longer periods (since 1999, latest ten years), the strength of the Swiss Franc has been a notable drag on performance, while over the latest 36 months foreign currency exposure has tended to have a more neutral impact on the performance of investments outside Switzerland.
+All else being equal and over longer periods (since 1999, latest ten years), the strength of the Swiss Franc has been a notable drag on performance.
+Over the latest 36 months, foreign currency exposure may have been neutral factor impacting Swiss based investors, the 12 months to date have seen a renewed decline in the value of currencies versus CHF.

 Exhibit-3 (above).
 The table shows exchange rates for the composite and each currency at specific intervals in the upper portion.
 In the lower portion of the table, rates of return for the resulting time frames are shown.
 For ease of comparison, the best (green) and worst (red) performing currencies in every time frame are highlighted.

 Exhibit-4 (below).
 Here, changes in foreign exchange rates against the Swiss Franc over the course of twelve months to date are highlighted visually.
-Notable is the recent recovery of Sterling against renewed pressure on the Euro and US Dollar.
+The Euro has declined between twice and three times as much as the other major currencies.

 Exhibit-5 (above).
 The upper graph illustrates the general decline of currencies against the Swiss Franc across ten years.
 Note how most of this happened in two stages: An initial 20% rise of the Swiss Franc in merely twelve months (spring 2010 to spring 2011) and, following a partial correction (most of 2012) a milder but longer lasting depreciation of currencies against the Swiss Franc towards the spring of 2015.
 From the end of 2018 onward, a third ‘leg’ of Swiss Franc strength is manifesting.